jasp-stats/jasp-desktop/Resources/Help/preferences/prefsresults.md

-Result Preferences
+Results Preferences
 =========

-Regarding analyses results in JASP you can choose the following options:
+Regarding analysis results in JASP you can choose the following options:
 (All these settings will remain after restarting JASP.)

+## Table options

 ### Display exact p-values

-This is where you specify to use exact p-values or not.
-This means that the result p-value is sometimes showed in scientific notation and sometimes as a rounded value.
+Here you can specify if p-values should be shown as "< .001" or if an exact value should be given.

 ### Fix the number of decimals

-The represents the number of decimals from a calculated value that JASP will show in the results pane.
+This represents the number of decimals JASP will show for numeric values.

+## Plot options

+### Use PPI (Pixels Per Inch) of screen in plots

+Here you can specify the number of pixels per inch your plots should have.
+By default it uses the value derived from your screen.
+This value can be increased to create higher quality images.

+### Image background colour

+This option let's you toggle the background colour of plots between white and transparant.
+You may find this especially useful when copying and/or pasting plots.